NikiSuckau/pomodoro_vpet/README.md

 # Pomodoro VPet Timer

 A unique Pomodoro timer application with an integrated virtual pet (VPet) companion!
-Written in Python using tkinter, this timer combines productivity tracking with the nostalgic fun of caring for a digital pet.
+The revamped version uses **pygame** for its interface and keeps the core logic in clean, testable classes.
 Inspired by classic Digimon virtual pets, your Agumon companion will train alongside you during work sessions.

 ## Features